fatihusta/nft_dict/docs/dict.rst

 https://github.com/untangle/mfw_openwrt/blob/openwrt-18.06/libnftnl/patches/999-libnftnl-Add-dict-support.patch
 https://github.com/untangle/mfw_openwrt/blob/openwrt-18.06/nftables/patches/999-nftables-Add-dict.patch

-Additionally included is a patch to enabled a "ct id" nft expression which is the conntrack ID.
-While not strictly required it is extremely useful to allow for easy identification of a session.
+These patches, along with the nft_dict kernel module, also add support for an "id" key to the "ct" match expression.
+The "ct id" expression simply returns the conntrack id of the conntrack.
+This is the same conntrack id you see if you run 'conntrack -L --output=id'.
+While not strictly required, the "ct id" expression is extremely useful as a key expression into a dict table for matching entries to a particular conntrack.
+The correct place to implement the "id" ct key is in the existing nft_ct module, but for now its implemented in the nft_dict module.

 Syntax
 ------